 HOB Part of a bottle oven.
 Just above the glut arch.
 In dialect it is known as thob.
 "Put thee lobby on thob fur cape eat ot, duck."

 HOB-MOUTHED OVEN Type of Bottle Oven.
 The Spode Company of Stoke used this design.
 The firemouths of the oven projected about 24 inches outwards.
-During baiting the coal is fed onto the fire from above.
+During baiting, the coal was fed onto the fire from an opening above, in the hob.
+The opening was closed up with a slab or bat of ceramic material.

 HODGE Dialect.
-Stomach.
+Cow's stomach.
 Offal.
 Sold in a tripe shop.

 HOLDCROFT BARS Equipment.
 Pyrometer.
 Pressed and prefired ceramic bars made of blended materials so proportioned that, when placed horizontally with only their ends supported, and when heated (fired) under suitable conditions, they will sag at a stated pre-determined temperature.
 The bars are numbered from 1 (bending at 600°C) to 40 (1550°C).
 These bars were introduced in 1898 by Holdcroft & Co.